maths/moodle-qtype_stack/doc/en/Authoring/Parsons.md

 [[/parsons]]
 ````

-Assume the question author writes a list of strings in Maxima, `proof_steps` in the question variables with both the correct and incorrect strings.
+Assume the question author writes a list `proof_steps` of pairs `["key", "string"]` in Maxima (as in the examples), in the question variables with both the correct and incorrect strings.

 ````
 [parsons input="ans1" ]]